Garrett-Mckenzie/NLP-DONT-FAIL-GANG-WITH-E-G-L-and-D/README.md

 **note**: The corpus has no new-line characters, it is all in one line in fact

 Laur:
-My corpus is called riderCorpus.txt and the delimeter is a newline.
+My corpus is called riderCorpus.txt and the delimeter is a newline. **note**: did not shuffle the lines.
+Would recommend that.